opendevstack/ods-quickstarters/docker-plain/files/chart/DEVNOTES.md

 - Review helm install command
 - Release manager image checks
 - Agree if helm install requires overwritting values on image (see helm notes and deployment, and values.yaml)
+- provide docs on how to test chart updates, by running `helm --debug template . ` under the chart folder to be tested